-Glacier High School Charter is a California public, personalized learning charter school that operates an independent study program for students in 9th-12th grade.
+Mountain Home School Charter is a California public, personalized learning charter school that operates an independent study program for students in grades TK-8.
 We meet the needs of students who, together with their parents/guardians, have decided that a home-based style of education best suits them.
 This parent-led education, with parents assuming the role of teacher, creates an effective and successful environment for educating their children.
-Glacier High believes that incorporating and empowering parents within the educational process is critically important, and is an essential part of how we operate as a charter school.
+Mountain Home believes that incorporating and empowering parents within the educational process is critically important, and is an essential part of how we operate as a charter school.
 The parents' priorities, their leadership, and their daily hands-on involvement are essential to the progress and success of each student.
 This involvement is guided by a credentialed teacher who has also been trained as an advisor, counselor, and curriculum specialist.
 As an independent study, home-based program, students and their parents meet frequently with their assigned, credentialed Advising Teacher to discuss not only a student's academic progress, but also the well-being of each student.
 Our Advising Teachers, the student, and their parent/guardian work cooperatively and develop a strong relationship and trust with the family.

-Through the middle of July, Glacier was prepared to open the 2020-21 school year with a combination of distance learning and in-person instruction.
+Through the middle of July, Mountain Home was prepared to open the 2020-21 school year with a combination of distance learning and inperson instruction.
 We were prepared to comply with all guidelines and regulations required by our County Health Department with COVID-19 mitigation measures in place to allow small class size instruction, mask wearing, social distancing to allow for 6 feet of distancing, and rigorous cleaning and sanitation efforts.
 Under this re-opening plan, all stakeholders would abide by the safety guidelines.
-Glacier would require all staff and families to wear a mask or face shield, hold meetings outside or in large open areas of our building or in a classroom, and be required to sign a form affirming that he/she was free of virus symptoms and have not been in close contact with anyone experiencing symptoms while on campus.
+Mountain Home would require all staff and families to wear a mask or face shield, hold meetings outside or in large open areas of our building or in a classroom, and be required to sign a form affirming that he/she was free of virus symptoms and have not been in close contact with anyone experiencing symptoms while on campus.

-Students and parents are able to choose the Instructional delivery method that best supports student learning: participation in our small class on-site courses, distance learning only courses, online instruction through Edgenuity and/or Rosetta Stone, online community college courses, or a standards-aligned textbook curriculum format.
-These blended learning options allow our school to best support all students who choose to attend Glacier.
+Students and parents are able to choose the Instructional delivery method that best supports student learning: participation in our small on-site math or enrichment classes, online instruction through Edgenuity, or a standards-aligned textbook curriculum format.
+These blended learning options allow our school to best support all students who choose to attend Mountain Home.
 Formal and informal progress monitoring will be provided by Advising and classroom teachers.
-Grades will reflect students' performance and be reported on a monthly basis to students, parents, and the principal.
-In addition, student progress reports will be communicated to the high school counselor, Section 504 and SpEd Coordinator or RSP Teacher, and ELPAC Testing Coordinator as needed.
+Grades, for students who enroll in our math courses, will reflect students' performance and be reported on a monthly basis to students, parents, and the principal.
+In addition, student progress reports will be communicated to the Section 504 and/or SpEd Coordinator or RSP Teacher, and ELPAC Testing Coordinator as needed.

-While staying abreast of state and county guidelines, Glacier prepared for the following in-person and distance learning instruction:
+While staying abreast of state and county guidelines, Mountain Home prepared for the following in-person and distance learning instruction:

-- 1. all in-person classes would have no more than 10 students, allowing for social distancing protocol - 2. to accommodate enrollment numbers, multiple sessions of the same course were added - 3. replaced Google Meet with Zoom for instruction delivery in distance learning courses - 4. use of Google Classroom as our learning management system - 5. recording of every distance learning class
+- 1. all in-person classes would have no more than 10 students, allowing for social distancing protocol - 2. to accommodate enrollment numbers, multiple sessions of the same class were added - 3. replaced Google Meet with Zoom for instruction delivery in distance learning classes - 4. use of Google Classroom as our learning management system - 5. recording of every distance learning class